 We have developed a robust drug discovery platform in the area of epigenetics.
 Focusing on the inhibition of BET bromodomains, we are developing novel small molecules for indications in the areas of oncology and other disorders with significant unmet medical need.
 In April 2016 we initiated a Phase I clinical trial with ZEN-3694 in mCRPC patients, an indication with significant unmet need.
-ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile in pre-clinical studies.
+Dosing has now been completed and the trial met its primary safety endpoints and identified a maximum tolerated dose for the single agent (ZEN-3694) and provided valuable pharmacokinetic data.
+ZEN-3694 is well differentiated and has shown a superior safety and efficacy profile.
 In December 2016, we initiated a Phase 1b combination clinical trial in mCRPC patients, dosing ZEN-3694 in combination with enzalutamide.
 In this Phase 1b trial, we are evaluating the safety, pharmacokinetics, and efficacy of ZEN-3694 in combination with enzalutamide in mCRPC patients that have progressed on first line standard of care anti-androgen therapy.
 The trial encompasses a dose escalation phase and an expansion phase, designed to potentially show early proof of concept.
 We believe this puts us at the forefront of development of BET Bromodomain inhibitors for the treatment of cancer.
-We also look to expand the development of ZEN-3694 into other solid tumor cancers, as well as expanding our platform with other novel epigenetic targets.
+We also look to expand the development of ZEN-3694 into other solid tumor cancers (for example, ER+ breast cancer), as well as expanding our platform with other novel epigenetic targets.